freenandes/prez/list/docs_design.md

 ### Overview

-#### Done

 - Defined a strategy for the documentation
 - Established the co-ownership
-- Made it clear and accessible
+- Made it clearer and accessible
-- Shaped a better user experience
+- Improved the user experience
-- Unified the website
+- Unified the documentation websites

 #### To do

-- Outdated documentation
-- Inconsistent content across products
+- Review any outdated content
+- Weed out inconsistencies
-- Lack of practical examples
+- Add practical examples/recipes

 <!--
-_class: v-align content-flush-top
+_class: v-align
 -->

 <!--